yyachi/chelyabinsk/README.md

 ```

 2. Locate your script with a function to directory "R".
 Write
    document with rule of Roxygen2.
+Do not use `#' in main code
+   besides the documentation in Roxygen2.

 3. Generate documentation by following commands.